jamiemill/dotfiles/README.md

 ### Vim

 Adding a new plugin:
-  - add the plugin as a submodule of this repo, inside `vim-plugins/`.
+  - add the plugin as a submodule of this repo, inside `vim-plugins/`, e.g.
+  `git submodule add https://github.com/mikewest/vimroom.git vim-plugins/vimroom`

 ### ZSH